SECURE 2.0 Delivers a Mixed Bag to the 403(b) Arena

 “In the 403(b) world, it’s a lot more common for the employer contribution to be made on behalf of all employees, regardless of whether they contribute,” she says.

 Emergency savings, likewise, is an optional provision that “plans are not jumping onboard with yet either,” Cochrane says.
-Some plans are implementing the provision, while some are instating an outside-the-plan emergency savings mechanism, she says.
+Some plans are implementing the provision, while some are installing an outside-the-plan emergency savings mechanism, she says.

 “[It’s] a real simple solution to add, but every recordkeeper is doing it kind of differently,” says Cochrane.

-Cochrane also describes the option to self-certify for hardship withdrawals as a provision that has not gained much traction.
+She also describes the option to self-certify for hardship withdrawals as a provision that has not gained much traction.

-Tracking Long-Term, Part-Time Employees Presents Challenges
+To Track Long-Term, Part-Timers Presents Challenges

-In the 403(b) world, the universal availability requirement says that if any employee of an employer is eligible to make elective deferrals to a 403(b) plan, then all employees (subject to certain exceptions) must have the right to do so.
+In the 403(b) world, the universal availability requirement says that if any employee of an employer is eligible to make elective deferrals to a 403(b) plan, then all employees, subject to certain exceptions, must have the right to do so.
 One of the exclusions applies to those who normally work fewer than 20 hours per week.
 What the new rule for long-term, part-time employees does, however, is supersede that exclusion.

 Cochrane calls the provision a “disaster.”
-Using the example of a camp counselor who gets paid a stipend of $2,000 for the summer, she explains, “[Recordkeepers] now have to be able to track [the counselor’s] hours … [and ask], ‘Is it more than 500 [hours]?
-Or less than 500?’”
+Using the example of a camp counselor who gets paid a stipend of $2,000 for the summer, she explains: “[Recordkeepers] now have to be able to track [the counselor’s] hours … [and ask], ‘Is it more than 500 [hours]?
+Or less than 500?’

 “I think [payroll systems] will eventually get advanced so that they will be able to do all this tracking for [employers],” she says.
 “But it has yet to be determined.”

-Jury’s Still Out
+The Jury’s Still Out

 Both Webb and Cochrane say they have seen recordkeepers able to support, to date, the mandatory provisions that have taken effect since the passage of SECURE 2.0.
 Some of the more complicated provisions take effect in 2026.